DOSull/spatial-epi/README.md

 These models are more appropriate than the branching process model for handling potentially much more serious outbreaks (branching process models are favoured in the early stages of an epidemic when cases remain rare, something which thankfully continues to be true in New Zealand, at the time of writing.)

-+ [`distributed-seir-08.nlogo`](models/distributed-seir-08.nlogo?raw=true).
-Click [this link](http://southosullivan.com/misc/distributed-seir-08-web.html) for a web version.
++ [Distributed SEIR model](models/distributed-seir-RC-logging.nlogo?raw=true).
+Click [this link](http://southosullivan.com/misc/distributed-seir-RC-web.html) for a web version.

-A version that can also be initialised with NZ DHB data:
-+ [`nz-dhb-seir-08.nlogo`](models/nz-dhb-seir-08.nlogo?raw=true).
-Click [this link](http://southosullivan.com/misc/nz-dhb-seir-08-web.html) for the web version.

-And with NZ Territorial Authority data:
-+ [`nz-ta-seir-08.nlogo`](models/nz-ta-seir-08.nlogo?raw=true).
-Click [this link](http://southosullivan.com/misc/nz-ta-seir-08-web.html) for the web version.

-Results from this model similar to those shown above for the branching process model have been observed.
+Results from this model qualitatively similar to those shown above for the branching process model have been observed.

 #### Earlier versions of the distributed SEIR model
 These have been 'frozen' for reference purposes and because 'releases' aren't really appropriate to this project.
 Brief details as follows.
 You can find these in the [models](models) folder: